unserializable/monchester/README.md

 must be denoted by following lowercase letter, e.g. ``e7e8q``.

 If used as engine via CECP (XBoard) protocol, the standard engine installation procedures should apply.
-In case of XBoard, it can also used from command line simply with ``xboard -fcp location-of-monchester-binary``.
+Or to set active engine from the command line, specify the *first chess program* location, e.g. for XBoard, with Monchester binary located in current folder: ``xboard -fcp ./monchester``.

 ## Repository structure